rei/rei-cedar-docs/docs/patterns/status-notifications/Readme.md

 - **Should**
   - Be used for short messages to confirm an action
 - **Should not**
+  - be located near or on top of navigation area.
   - Contain interactive controls if notification is displayed as an overlay
   - Open as a blocking overlay window**
 - **May**